abhilashmuraleedharan/oai-5g-setup/README.md

 ```
 You should see the `nr-softmodem` and `nr-uesoftmodem` executables after compilation in the `build` directory

+Exit or close the current terminal window.
+Login to the server by opening a fresh terminal session.

 The Setup is now ready to do an E2E flow.
+Refer the Testing Steps.txt file for more details.

 ### Notes